polimorphic/haskell-spa-tutorial/8-state/README.md

         ]
     ```
 3. Need to have the ability to modify the State.
     i.
 In our Handler, we define the actions Modify and NoOp.
+Note
         a.
 Modify function takes in a function and modifies the state (type state -> state)
         b.
 NoOp -> returns you the state
     ii.
 We can then use the Modify action to update our state.
 For example, in the following code: